Gabemmanuel0809/Javascript-Syntax-Practice/README.md

 5.)
 Paratrooper.js - Demonstrates the usage of Class Composition</br>
 6.)
 Galleon.js - Demonstrates the usage of a synchronous Callback in a class</br>
 7.)
 GearShift.js - Demonstrates the usage of Callback Asynchronously</br>
+8.)
+Carrier.js - Demonstrates the usage of Promises in JavaScript</br>